Introduction

 Maximum Profit

-The maximum profit for a ratio put spread is limited, and will occur if SPY closes exactly at the short $210 put strike price at expiration.
-Note, this is a highly improbable event to occur.
+The maximum profit for a put ratio spread is capped and occurs when the underlying asset (like SPY) closes exactly at the short put's strike price at expiration—a highly unlikely scenario.

-Under this circumstance, the long SPY $211 put will be worth its intrinsic value (the difference between the puts’ strike prices) and the short SPY $210 puts will expire at-the-money and worthless.
-The maximum profit amount may be calculated with the following formula:
+In this ideal (but improbable) case, the long put would be worth its intrinsic value (the difference in strike prices), and the short puts would expire worthless.

-Maximum profit = (strike price differential x number of long puts) + net credit received (or minus net debit paid)
+Maximum profit = (strike price difference x number of long puts) + net credit received (or minus net debit paid)

 Maximum Loss